 - offer contingency upon drug test and/or background screenings

 - at-will statement

 - relocation or locating housing assistance (may reference a separate agreement)

-- If the candidate is salaried, it is important to state a weekly or monthly amount and not simply state an annual amount.
+- If the candidate is salaried, it is important to state a weekly or monthly amount, not just an annual one.
 This is to avoid implying a guaranteed one-year term of employment.

 - You do not need to go into too much detail about the required paperwork to be completed upon start of employment or the specifics of all company benefits or policies.
 This information can be covered in a follow-up communication or during the new hire orientation.

 - Also, avoid making statements in an offer letter that imply a fixed-term employment contract.
-These statements can lead to litigation if an employer later decides to terminate the employee.
+These statements can lead to litigation if an employer later terminates the employee.
 Any statements that allude to job guarantee can also be problematic as negating at-will.

 - Frequently, offers of employment are made contingent on a background check or drug test.
 This should be outlined in the offer letter.

 Click the button below to download this Offer Letter Guide.